openstreetmap/openstreetmap-website/INSTALL.md

 After installing this software, you may need to carry out some [configuration steps](CONFIGURE.md), depending on your tasks.

-# Installing compiled shared library database functions
+# Installing compiled shared library database functions (optional)

-You probably only need to do this if you are running a large, production instance of openstreetmap-website.
+There are special database functions required by a (little-used) API call, the migrations and diff replication.
+The former two are provided as *either* pure SQL functions or a compiled shared library.
+The SQL versions are installed as part of the recommended install procedure above and the shared library versions are recommended only if you are running a production server making a lot of `/changes` API calls or need the diff replication functionality.

+If you aren't sure which you need, stick with the SQL versions.

 Before installing the functions, it's necessary to install the PostgreSQL server development packages.
 On Ubuntu this means: